Table of Contents

 - In Conclusion

-There are a number of key business reasons you should know how much demand exists within an online niche.
+There are a number of key business reasons you should know how much demand exists within an online niche; or the size of your total addressable market.

 The most common ones are: